-(NO NEW ADMISSIONS IN THIS PROGRAM AT THIS TIME.)
+NO NEW ADMISSIONS IN THIS PROGRAM AT THIS TIME.
+Associate in Applied Science Degree

 The Educational Technology program is designed to prepare graduates for a career working with teachers and students in environments that are rich in educational technology.
 Participants will learn about laserdisc, CD-ROM, computer applications, the internet, issues, trends, and other areas of educational technology.